hikarimusic/parasite/README.md

 # PARASIGHT
-Detection and classification of parasitic eggs in fecal microscopy using YOLOv4 model
+Detection and classification of parasitic eggs in whole-slide fecal microscopy using multi-scale sliding YOLO model